bhisaac/5eFP/5eFP-SRD.md

 > "Vision without action is a daydream.
 Action without vision is a nightmare." — Japanese Proverb

-### Inspiration

-Inspiration is a rule the GM uses to reward you when you show up to play a game session on time and for playing your character in an exceptional way.

-#### Gaining Inspiration

-At the beginning of each game session, PCs choose two different dedications from Insight, Medicine, Perception, Performance, or Survival (see Dedications).
-Once the choices are made, the chosen dedications can only be changed at the beginning of the next game session.
-Your GM then awards inspiration to all PCs who are present in the game.
-Your GM also has the option to grant you inspiration for various reasons during gameplay.
-Generally, inspiration is given when you effectively portray your character in a compelling way.
-Your GM may introduce other ways to earn inspiration during the game.
-In 5eFP, your setting handbook may also introduce other ways to earn inspiration during the game.

-You either have inspiration or you don’t—you can’t stockpile multiple “inspirations” for later use.

-#### Using Inspiration

-If you have inspiration, you can spend it when you roll to attack, resist a feature, or otherwise perform an action.
-Spending your inspiration gives you advantage on that roll, allowing you to roll twice and keep the better result.
-Alternatively, you may spend your inspiration anytime to activate a dedication you made at the start of the game session.

-Additionally, if you have inspiration, you can reward another player for good roleplaying, clever thinking, or simply doing something exciting in the game.
-When another player character does something that really contributes to the story in a fun and interesting way, you can give up your inspiration to give that character inspiration.

-### Dedications

-The following describes each dedication and how to use them in the game.

-### Insight

-Your insight imbues inward sight, granting vision beneath surface impressions.

-Your GM reveals to you all the hidden or obscured pieces of information contained within the current scene.
-Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ or an equivalent effect, are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of energy that the spell displaces in its wake.
-This awareness lasts until the beginning of your next turn.

-### Medicine

-Your medicine stabilizes wounds.

-Choose any number of creatures your character can see within 6 squares of you with the dying condition.
-The chosen creatures receive 1 point of healing.

-### Perception

-Your perception enables you to spot, hear, or otherwise detect the presence of something.

-Your GM reveals all relevant information regarding the current scene gathered through the five senses (sight, smell, sound, taste, and touch).

-### Performance

-Your performance allows the satisfying completion of one action.

-You decide the outcome of the next action your character declares on their turn.
-You must use your inspiration this way before taking an action or rolling any dice.
-If the result of your chosen action further affects you on subsequent rounds during the same encounter, make all related die rolls with advantage.

->> Example 1:
->>> (_GM_) "The room opens up, exposing a sprawling cliff face leading to the top of the spire."
->>>
->>> (_Player 1_) "I spend my inspiration on PERFORMANCE."
->>>
->>> (_GM_) "OK, great.
-Tell us about what action your character wants to take.
-And then, when you're ready, tell us what happens."
->>>
->>> (_Player 1_) "Thanks.
-Lita leaps onto the cliff face, finds her grip, and makes her way to the top."
->>>
->> In example 1, _Player 1_'s action resolves a successful STR check without rolling to begin climbing the cliff face to reach the top of the spire, 40 squares above Lita's position. _Player 1_ has indicated that this climb is important in some way.
-While climbing the cliff, Lita makes all attacks and ability checks with advantage.
-Later, during the cliff-face encounter, Lita's skill is tested again due to strong winds.
-She must succeed on a STR check to keep her grip.
-She rolls STR with advantage because she is still in the same cliff-face encounter.
->>
->> Example 2:
->>> _(GM)_ "Lita, it's your turn."
->>>
->>> _(Player 2)_ "I spend my inspiration on PERFORMANCE."
->>>
->>> _(GM)_ "OK, great.
-Tell us about what action your character wants to take.
-And then, when you're ready, tell us what happens."
->>>
->>> _(Player 2)_ "I jump out of the shadows where I'm hiding and attack the goblin, catching it off guard and unaware.
-I strike with a critical hit, dealing maximum damage to the creature, adding my sneak attack damage."
->>>
->> In example 2, _Player 2_'s action resolves a successful attack action from a hidden position and then finishes.
-The action does not continue on subsequent rounds.

-### Survival

-Your survival awards expanded capacities, allowing you to identify and acquire new advantages, qualities, or skills.

-In 5eFP, activating survival allows you to reveal a path leading toward an objective.
-Place a foothold or setting handbook requirement on a revealed square of your choice up to 2 squares away from you.

-> Other game systems: whenever you activate survival, you may choose one roll (a skill, an attack with a specific weapon, one kind of defense, or another feature that uses die rolls).
-Only one use of the die roll is affected this way, even if it applies to multiple uses--you instead choose only one kind of use.
-You become proficient and trained with the chosen roll for the rest of the encounter.
-If the die roll adds ranks, dots, or uses percentages, add ranks, dots, or use a percentage equal to your lowest trained rank, dot, or percentage on your character sheet.

-Alternatively, once per game session, when you spend your inspiration to activate Survival, you can instead choose to activate a dedication you didn't choose at the beginning of the current game session.

 # Character Creation

 **Ability Scores**